-The Department of Security strongly urges the Lipscomb community to examine all the printed material on crime prevention that is circulated frequently around campus.
-Individuals may also come by the Department of Security office to pick up information.
-The Department of Security encourages leaving expensive or irreplaceable items, such as heirlooms, at home.
-The Department of Security emphasizes to EVERYONE that the first step in crime prevention is to keep all belongings in a secure place, which includes locking and securing residence hall rooms, offices, and vehicles, as well as anything else that can be secured.
+The Lipscomb University Department of Security strongly urges the Lipscomb community to examine all the printed material on crime prevention that is circulated frequently around campus.
+Individuals may also come by the Lipscomb University Department of Security office to pick up information.
+The Lipscomb University Department of Security encourages leaving expensive or irreplaceable items, such as heirlooms, at home.
+The Lipscomb University Department of Security emphasizes to EVERYONE that the first step in crime prevention is to keep all belongings in a secure place, which includes locking and securing residence hall rooms, offices, and vehicles, as well as anything else that can be secured.
 The Bison Safety Walk, which provides a security escort on campus, is available by calling extension 7600 on campus at ANY time day or night.
-The Department of Security strongly recommends that everyone make use of this service, especially when walking alone at night.
+Lipscomb University Department of Security strongly recommends that everyone make use of this service, especially when walking alone at night.

-To obtain more information on the material contained in this report and to find out more about what the Department of Security has to offer, call extension 7600.
+To obtain more information on the material contained in this report and to find out more about what Lipscomb University Department of Security has to offer, call extension 7600.